scottish-government-design-system/designsystem.gov.scot/styles/tables/index.md

 ## Mobile behaviour

-In general mobile devices have room for around three columns of data, depending on the length of the data beign presented.
+In general mobile devices have room for around three columns of data, depending on the length of the data being presented.
 If there is a lot of data in a table it might not display well on small screens.
 There are two alternative displays you can use, depending on your use case.

 ### Scrolling table